Established 1775 - Sussex County League from 2008

-The winner each week of £25 is the one who holds the bonus ball number drawn in the National Lottery each Saturday.

-From 8th October the lottery is increasing the number of balls to 59.
-From then we will have an additional 10 balls available in our new 59 club.
-Please contact Phil Oliver if you are interested in this £1 a week investment which will offer an increased weekly prize of £25.

-IV

-The winner each week of £25 is the one who holds the bonus ball number drawn in the National Lottery each Saturday.
+The winner of £25 is the owner of the bonus ball number drawn in the National Lottery each Saturday.

-From 8th October the number of lottery balls has increased to 59.
-So there are an additional 7 balls (3 sold) available in our now 59 (previously49)club.
+From 8th October 2015 the number of balls increased to 59.
+So there are an additional 7 balls (3 sold) available in our now 59 (previously49) club.
 Please contact Phil Oliver if you are interested in this £1 a week investment in our club.